clydeatmcm/CSharp_CRUD_DEMO_08/README.md

 ### II.B Setup (With Virtual Machine)
 1. Launch VirtualBox.
 Open VirtualBox and start the virtual machine (VM).
 2. Open Visual Studio Inside VM.
-In the VM, launch Visual Studio Community and open the CRUD Demo project.
+In the VM, launch Visual Studio Community and open the CRUD Demo project ```Desktop > IT201 Files```.
 3. Test CRUD Operations.
 Run the project and verify the CRUD functionalities within the virtual environment.

 ### III.
 Group Tasks